Vitchakorn/OS/README.md

 Type "mongod"

-go to file and open with visual studio in task bar, go to terminal > new terminal type " npm install express mongoose ejs body-parser"
+go to file and open with visual studio. in task bar, go to terminal > new terminal type " npm install express mongoose ejs body-parser"